 Australians spend around $400 million each year on batteries - that’s

 about $50 per household!
-In 2004 Australians were responsible for the
+Last year Australians were responsible for the

 rechargeable batteries.
-This equates to an annual waste of about 8,000
+This equates to an annual waste of over 8,000

 tonnes of used batteries, which are the most common form of hazardous